In This Article:

 Thanks to its large population of people over 21 and its progressive laws, NY has become a substantial market for cannabis products.
 Paired with the state's SEE initiatives and strong regulatory environment, this presents a prime opportunity to thrive in this industry.

-This state has also placed a strong emphasis on sustainability.
-Aiming to create a cannabis industry that is environmentally responsible and socially conscious, the OCM has launched several initiatives to promote sustainable practices, including the following:
+NY has also placed a strong emphasis on sustainability.
+Aiming to create a cannabis industry that is environmentally responsible and socially conscious, the OCM has launched several initiatives to promote sustainable practices, including:

 • Energy use standards and emissions management